dendronhq/dendron-site/vault/project.n.2020.seeds.md

 ```

 2. For curating notes from existing open source material, this means re-mixing existing open source content into public references.
 For example, [og-aws](https://github.com/open-guides/og-aws) is a fantastic resource for AWS.
 [TLDR](https://github.com/tldr-pages/tldr) is a great reference for CLI.
 The former is only available as a README, the latter via the console.
 It should be easy to take the content from these sites and publish them as public Dendron vaults.
 The information in these vaults can also be enriched from other sources.
 In this way, Dendron can help build the highest quality, most up to date, information for any respective domain that people care about.

-# Open Questions

-1. alternative name to seed bank. bank implies something private and underground whereas what we're trying to accomplish is an open repository of notes
-    - candidates
-        - seed garden
-        - pea patch
-1. Remixing/curating content, should it use the same `pod` mechanism or something different?
-Are we overloading pods?
-    - alternatives
-        - call pods that format and import existing content